A student, a son and a volunteer: These are the victims in the Tampa killings

 For her, it was very important to forgive and forget.

-"She would not remember any wrong doings and didn't hold a grudge," her obituary said.
+"She would not remember any wrongdoings and didn't hold a grudge," her obituary said.

 Hoffa was shot and killed October 11.
 A city employee found her body two days afterward in a vacant parking lot half a mile from where Mitchell died.